facebookresearch/MetaCLIP/README.md

 We conclude that:
   - Effective pretraining data should **maximally preserve signal and mitigate noise**, instead of hard removal of noise with blackbox filters that lead to unknown distribution
-  - Our algorithm is simpler and scalable to curate the whole Internet
+  - Our algorithm is simpler and scalable enough to curate the whole Internet
   - Open-sourcing does not just entail a trained model checkpoint but more importantly the **pre-training data distribution**.